egluckthaler/starfish/README.md

 ```
 found 1 new tyr genes and 9 tyr genes that overlap with 11 existing genes
 ```

-the \*.filt_intersect.\* files contain all newly predicted genes and amino acid sequences.
-Newly predicted genes that overlap with an existing gene will keep their original sequenceID (or if overlapping with multiple existing genes, will be assigned a new sequenceID consisting of the concatenated existing gene IDs) but will be assigned the newly predicted amino acid sequence.
-Newly predicted genes that don't overlap with an existing gene will be assigned a new sequenceID.

 now consolidate the newly predicted gene coordinates with the existing gff3:
 ```